serebrov/serebrov.github.io/content/2016-07-03-simple-git-workflow.md

  * Click `Merge pull requests` button and confirm merge
  * Note: github will not allow to merge the branch if there are conflicts.
 In this case you need to merge changes from master branch to you current branch, fix the conflicts and then push your branch to the server again.

+Similar technique can be used not only with github, but with other git servers too (for example, bitbucket).

-## How to Merge Finished Work to master branch manually
+## How to Merge Finished Work to Master Branch Manually

 Once the work is finished on the branch, the change can be reviewed manually.